Wu Wei: the Chinese art of effortless action

 • Confucianism: While many see Confucianism as a more structured and disciplined school of thought, it also holds elements of Wu Wei.
 Ideas like benevolence (ren 仁) and proper conduct (li 禮/礼) focus on achieving balance, harmony, and inner peace both personally and in society—principles that align with Wu Wei.

-Wu Wei Examples in Art and Culture
+Wu Wei examples in art and culture

 Wu Wei's influence extends beyond philosophy and religion, reaching into art and culture as well.
 Some of the ways in which it has impacted different forms of art and culture include: